urbit/docs/tutorials/arvo/arvo.md

 As we follow functional programming paradigms, the state of Arvo is considered to be the entire Arvo kernel core currently in operation (whether it be the larval stage or adult stage).
-Thus when `+poke` is performed, a new core with the updated state it produced, rather than modifying the existing core as would be expected to happen in an imperative setting.
+Thus when `+poke` is performed, a new core with the updated state is produced, rather than modifying the existing core as would be expected to happen in an imperative setting.

 Thus besides the battery of the Arvo core, we have the [payload](/docs/glossary/payload/) which is as